startup101-io/startup101.io/README.md

 - **Recognition:** Showcase your success on our monthly and all-time MRR leaderboards
 - **Motivated Network:** Tap into a network of developers to build cross-promoting systems
 - **Connections:** Connect with like-minded entrepreneurs and potential partners
-- **Priority Support:** Get timely help from our team and community experts

 Be part of a driven and supportive community of entrepreneurs, helping each other succeed and grow.
 Take the first step and [Visit Startup101.io](https://startup101.io/) to learn more and join our community today!